OpenNFT/OpenNFT/docs/troubleshooting.rst

 The easiest way to solve it is to use win_startmatlab.bat to run the Matlab instances.
 Fourth instance is optional, see config.py for details.

-.. _Single_case_error_on_Win:
+.. _7_2_8:

 Single-case error on Win for pop-up file dialog
 +++++++++++++++++++++++++++++++++++++++++++++++

-On the same workstation as in Section :any:`7_2_7`, we observed the problem with opening the dialog windows.
-The problem is similar to described in http://stackoverflow.com/questions/33145515/pythonw-exe-has-stopped-working-when-running-qfiledialog-getexistingdirectory.
+On the same workstation as in Section :ref:`7_2_7`, we observed the problem with opening the dialog windows.
+The problem is similar to described in `Stack Overflow <http://stackoverflow.com/questions/33145515/pythonw-exe-has-stopped-working-when-running-qfiledialog-getexistingdirectory>`_ .
 This problem was solved by adding `options=QFileDialog.DontUseNativeDialog` to the QFileDialog.getOpenFileName() call.
 Set DONOT_USE_QFILE_NATIVE_DIALOG flag in config.py in case of the similar problem.